lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Young Service Missionaries

 Young service missionaries are assigned to serve in the Church and the community while living at home.
 These assignments are made by Apostles through revelation.
-They are extended to candidates whose circumstances are best suited for a service mission (see [24.3.3](/study/manual/general-handbook/24?lang=eng&id=title_number15-p93#title_number15 "/study/manual/general-handbook/24?lang=eng&id=title_number15-p93#title_number15")).
+They are extended to candidates whose circumstances are best suited for a service missionary assignment (see [24.3.3](/study/manual/general-handbook/24?lang=eng&id=title_number15-p93#title_number15 "/study/manual/general-handbook/24?lang=eng&id=title_number15-p93#title_number15")).

 These individuals have the same standards for preparation and worthiness as those who are assigned to a teaching mission.
 All young missionary candidates are recommended through the same process.

-Service missionaries serve locally under the direction of a mission president, with the close support of service mission leaders.
+Service missionaries serve locally under the direction of a mission president, with the close support of service missionary advisers.
 The stake president provides support in ecclesiastical matters (see [24.7.3](/study/manual/general-handbook/24?lang=eng&id=title_number48-p201#title_number48 "/study/manual/general-handbook/24?lang=eng&id=title_number48-p201#title_number48")).

-With the help of their service mission leaders, each service missionary receives assignments that are tailored to his or her circumstances.
+With the help of their service missionary advisers, each service missionary receives assignments that are tailored to his or her circumstances.
 Assignments are also based on service opportunities (see [24.7.1](/study/manual/general-handbook/24?lang=eng&id=title_number46-aside5_p7#title_number46 "/study/manual/general-handbook/24?lang=eng&id=title_number46-aside5_p7#title_number46")).
 These missionaries serve to the full extent of their capacity.

 Single men ages 18–25 may serve as service missionaries.
 They usually serve for 24 months.

 Single women ages 19–29 may serve as service missionaries.
 They usually serve for 18 months.

-Service missions for young missionaries are not yet available in all areas of the world.
-For a list of areas where service missions are available, see [ChurchofJesusChrist.org/service-missionary](https://www.churchofjesuschrist.org/service-missionary "https://www.churchofjesuschrist.org/service-missionary").
-That website also provides more information on service missions.
-Where service missions are not available, young members may serve in the same capacity as senior service missionaries (see [24.2.4](/study/manual/general-handbook/24?lang=eng&id=title_number8-p39#title_number8 "/study/manual/general-handbook/24?lang=eng&id=title_number8-p39#title_number8")).
+Service missionary assignments are not yet available in all areas of the world.
+For a list of areas where service missionary assignments are available, see [ChurchofJesusChrist.org/service-missionary](https://www.churchofjesuschrist.org/service-missionary "https://www.churchofjesuschrist.org/service-missionary").
+That website also provides more information on service missionary assignments.
+Where service missionary assignments are not available, young members may serve in the same capacity as senior service missionaries (see [24.2.4](/study/manual/general-handbook/24?lang=eng&id=title_number8-p39#title_number8 "/study/manual/general-handbook/24?lang=eng&id=title_number8-p39#title_number8")).

 24.2.3